Patatas31/Website-project/README.md

-This project is a full-stack website developed for a food business, designed to streamline customer interaction, food ordering, and business operations.
+# This project is a full-stack website developed for a food business, designed to streamline customer interaction, food ordering, and business operations.
 It includes a responsive frontend, a dynamic backend, and a structured database for data management.

-User Interface (Frontend):
+## **bold** User Interface (Frontend):

   Responsive homepage with featured menu items